elixir-europe/rdmkit/pages/national_resources/fr_resources.md

 national_resources:
   - name: Cat OPIDoR
-    description: catalog of national services and tools that support research data management designed to assist researchers, data stewards, and institutions.
+    description: Catalog of national services and tools that support research data management designed to assist researchers, data stewards, and institutions.
-    how_to_access:
+    how_to_access: Create an account
     instance_of: dmproadmap
     related_pages:
       tool_assembly: [ifb]